UniReg: A Universal Model for Controllable CT Image Registration: Introduction

-Empirically, UniReg exhibits performance parity with contemporary state-of-the-art registration methods while achieving a reduction of at least 50\% in required training iterations relative to conventional learning-based paradigms (Section~\ref{sec:mainresults}).
-This computational efficiency translates to a substantial decrease in resource expenditure, with training time diminished to 30–90\% of that required by traditional learning methods.

-The main contributions of this work are as follows: \begin{itemize} \item We propose the first controllable, unified registration framework (UniReg) that features a single network that dynamically adapts to various tasks.
-It eliminates the need for developing multiple task-specific registration networks, substantially reduces computational costs and lessens reliance on expertise in model development.
+Empirically, UniReg exhibits competitive and often superior performance compared with contemporary state-of-the-art registration methods across diverse CT/MR registration scenarios (Section~\ref{sec:mainresults}).
+By replacing multiple independently trained task-specific models with a single conditional unified model, UniReg substantially reduces the required training iterations, which translates to a substantial decrease in the overall training cost.
+The main contributions are as follows: \begin{itemize} \item We propose the first conditional unified registration framework (UniReg) that features a single network that dynamically adapts to various tasks.
+It eliminates the need for developing multiple task-specific registration networks, substantially reduces computational costs, and lessens reliance on expertise in model development.

 \item We introduce a conditional control vector for universal registration that encodes anatomical structure priors, registration type constraints, and instance-specific features.
 A dynamic deformation generation module is further developed that facilitates adaptive registration using dynamic kernels.
 These components collectively provide an efficient and streamlined solution for registration tasks across diverse domains.